Rehearsals: 17 February 2023 until 25 February.

-In June 2022 members of the world famous Latvian Radio Choir – conducted by Sigvards Kļava – will acquaint the Gezellen with the 20th century work of exclusively Latvian composers.
+In June 2022 members of the world famous Latvian Radio Choir – conducted by Sigvards Kļava – acquainted the Gezellen with 20th century works by exclusively Latvian composers.

-Click here for the programming of the upcoming edition.
+Click here for the programme of the previous edition.

 Listen to the podcast made by Leo Samama, explaining the programme.

 Edition 2021 in retrospect: ‘Dutch Harvest’ led by Daniel Reuss

 In September 2021 the Meesters joined Cappella Amsterdam and were led by conductor Daniel Reuss.
 Together with 20 enthused Gezellen they performed 7 concerts throughout the entirety of the country.